-In the last 5 years, a dozen online japanese courses with a similar premise.
-They announce a week of free video lessons, then open up places for their Japanese course that cost 4 digits that always end in 7.
+In the last 5 years there have been a dozen online japanese courses with a similar premise.
+They advertise a week of free video lessons, then open spaces for their Japanese course that cost 4 digits that always end in 7.

-It's Japanese week, Golden week week, Japan week, Nihongo week and many others.
-Both invest heavily in marketing and advertising on social networks to reach people.
+It's Japanese week, Golden Week, Japan week, Nihongo week and many others.
+Both invest heavily in social media marketing and advertising to reach people.

-This is all the result of Launch Formula, an online course taken by Erico Rocha that circulates there among all digital marketers.
-I had the opportunity to attend this course and despite the techniques taught, I found all content quite simple, despite being effective.
+This is all a result of Launch Formula, an online course made by Erico Rocha that circulates there among all digital marketers.
+I had the opportunity to attend this course and despite the techniques taught, I found all the content quite simple, despite being effective.

-Especially because, if it were not effective, people would not be using this launch formula to sell their courses online.
-It is not just Japanese courses, almost any course on the internet uses one or another technique of the launch formula.
+Even because, if it weren't effective, people wouldn't be using this launch formula to sell their online courses.
+It's not just Japanese courses, pretty much any course on the internet uses one or another technique from the launch formula.

 Remembering that the launch formula is not the only course that uses this same system.
-Thousands of popular courses that teach people how to take their own course use the same marketing scheme.
+Thousands of infamous courses that teach people how to make their own course use the same marketing scheme.

 The Launch Formula and the Herd Effect

-The launch formula is a course that teaches people from scratch how to create and sell a digital product.
+The Launch Formula is a course that teaches a person from scratch how to create and sell a digital product.
 In this formula they learn the tactic of making a week of free videos to add customers.

-There are thousands of other marketing techniques that I don't want to mention here, but that are simple and obvious things to understand.
-The big problem is in the way that students use this formula.
+There are thousands of other marketing techniques that I don't want to mention here, but they are simple and obvious things to understand.
+The big problem is in the way students apply this formula.

-Everyone wants to do the same thing the same and does not differ in practically nothing.
-The author of the launch formula says that the person needs to innovate and be different, but it seems that students do not listen and do practically the same thing as others.
+Everyone wants to do the same thing the same and is practically no different.
+The author of the launch formula himself says that the person needs to innovate and be different, but it seems that students don't listen and do practically the same thing as the others.

-For a person to stand out, she needs to be different from the others.
+For a person to stand out, he needs to be different from the others.

-A great example of this is the 7 used at the end of prices for all online courses.
-The video of the myth, Bruno Avila, explains a little about this:
+A great example of this is in the 7 used at the end of prices for all online courses.
+The myth video, Bruno Avila, explains a little about it:

-If everyone is doing the same thing, customers will simply find it suspicious and lose interest in the product.
-I work in this area and I say that each passing year is getting more and more difficult to sell digital products, exactly because of the herd effect.
+If everyone else is doing the same thing, customers will simply find it suspicious and lose interest in the product.
+I work in this area and I claim that Every year that passes is getting harder and harder to sell digital products, precisely because of the herd effect.

-People want to do only what is working for others, they don't want to innovate, just copy.
-First Luiz Luiz's course appears, then a dozen Japanese courses appear using the same proposal.
+People just want to do what is working for others, they don't want to innovate, just copy.
+First appears Luiz Rafael's course, then a dozen Japanese courses appear using the same proposal.

-I don't blame the authors of the online Japanese courses, but the marketing agencies they hire!
+I don't blame the authors of online Japanese courses, but the marketing agencies they hire!

-The example of who applied the formula, but does it differently
+The example of someone who applied the formula, but does it differently

 While many content producers focus on selling their products, Luiz Rafael invested heavily in his course and also in the free content offered.
-All the other Japanese courses I know do not propagate as much free content as Luiz Rafael with his YouTube channel, social networks and the site Classesdejaponesa.com.br
+All the other Japanese courses I know don't spread as much free content as Luiz Rafael with his youtube channel, social networks and the website classesdejaponês.com.br

-I'm not implying that the other Japanese courses are bad, because despite the formula that I personally find irritating, they are dedicated to teaching their students, each with a different method.
-I publicize all the Japanese courses that I find interesting, I don't have this exclusive, but for me the best thing today is the Japanese Online Program without comparison.
+I'm not implying that the other Japanese courses are bad, because despite the formula that I personally find irritating, they are dedicated to teaching their students, each one with a different method.
+I myself publish all the Japanese courses that I find interesting, I don't have this exclusivity, but for me the best currently is the Japanese Online Program without comparison.

-Some professors are not even professors graduated from Universities in Japan or Brazil.
-Thinking about it, Luiz Rafael to shut the critics' mouth hired native teachers from Japan to take the lessons of his course, which is more and more complete.
+Some professors are not even professors graduated from universities in Japan or Brazil.
+With that in mind, Luiz Rafael, to shut the mouth of critics, hired native teachers from Japan to teach his course, which is getting more complete every day.

 Why am I writing about this?

-It may seem a little off topic, everyone will continue using these sales techniques as long as they have been working.
+It may seem like an off topic, everyone will keep using these sales techniques as long as they are working.
 I just want to make it clear that I'm not the only one who finds this boring, but I guarantee that it doesn't affect the content proposed by the course, at least the ones I trust.

 Are people deceived by these techniques?
-Yes and no, really some lay people may end up buying a course on impulse without having a real desire to learn Japanese.
-So some end up asking for a refund in the first 30 days.
+Yes and no, really some lay people can end up buying a course on impulse without having a real desire to learn Japanese.
+That's why some end up asking for a refund within the first 30 days.

-However, the reimbursement rate is very small, below 2%, which indicates that most people who buy language learning courses are really interested in learning and are dedicated to their studies.
+But the refund rate is very small, below 2%, this indicates that really most people who buy the language learning courses are really interested in learning and dedicated to their studies.

-I set up a new website focused on exactly that digital marketing area called kevinbk.com, if you are interested in following my articles focused on this area, just access my website.
+I set up a new website focused exactly on this area of digital marketing called kevinbk.com, if you are interested in following my articles focused on this area, just access my website.

-I hope you enjoyed the article.
+Hope you enjoyed the article.
 What do you think of this launch formula being applied to every online course that appears?
-Do you think it already worked?
+Do you think you already did?
 Is it time to think of new ways to sell?